neumino/neumino.github.io/movies.md

-### Under the Stadium Lights
+### The Forgotten Battle
-*Released on 2021-06-04, vote average 8*
+*Released on 2021-06-05, vote average 6*

-After a crushing defeat ended their prior season, everyone counted the Abilene Eagles out of title contention.
-Facing doubts and personal challenges both on and off the field, it takes the guidance of their team chaplain and a surrogate father figure for the players to realize what they can achieve when they stand united.
+November 1944.
+On the flooded isle of Walcheren, Zeeland, thousands of Allied soldiers are battling the German army.
+Three young lives become inextricably connected.
+A Dutch boy fighting for the Germans, an English glider pilot and a girl from Zeeland connected to the resistance against her will, are forced to make crucial choices that impact both their own freedom and the freedom of others.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/fw35D3QKQJE?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/EkdG_8OxRtg?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>